Home » Geography Notes for UPSC » Brahmaputra River System: Origin, Map, and...

 Siang River

 The river originates from the glaciers of the Kailash range at an altitude of about 5300 metres and flows eastwards for about 1600 kilometres through the Tibetan plateau.
 After entering Arunachal Pradesh, the river flows in a south/south-east direction for about 230 kilometres to reach Pasighat.
-The Lohit and Dibang rivers join the Siang about 30 kilometres below Pasighat to form the mighty Brahmaputra river.
+The Lohit and Dibang rivers join the Siang about 30 kilometres below Pasighat to form the mighty Brahmaputra River System.

 Kopili River